AmundsenJunior/amp-test/TUTORIAL.md

 Go to *http://localhost/phpmyadmin*
  - Enter MySQL root user and password to open interface

- **OPTIONAL** To apply secure PHPMyAdmin web access (*Use only if you are hosting on an open web server (not just 'localhost')*) (https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-phpmyadmin-on-ubuntu-12-04)

 #### MySQL Workbench
  - GUI application for database design